LBLuna Bloom

 Start with the broad monthly forecast for your next period, ovulation, and fertile window.

-Cover the follow-up questions people usually have around this search.
+Cover the follow-up questions people usually have around this topic.

 Why do people search for period and ovulation together?